 In April 2020, the Company entered into a securities purchase agreement (the "April 2020 Purchase Agreement") with certain institutional investors (the "April 2020 Purchasers"), pursuant to which the Company agreed to sell and issue, in a registered direct offering, an aggregate of 1,715,240 of common stock, at a purchase price per share of \$1.75 (the "April 2020 Shares" "; the offering, the "April 2020 Registered Offering).
 The April 2020 Shares were offered by the Company pursuant to a shelf registration statement on Form S-3, which was declared effective by the SEC on November 14, 2019 (File No. 333-234353) and a prospectus supplement thereunder.
-Pursuant to the April 2020 Purchase Agreement, in a concurrent private placement, the Company also issued to the April 2020 Purchasers warrants (the "April 2020 Registered Offering, the "April 2020 Offerings").
-The April 2020 Series C Warrants in to purchase up to 1,715,240 shares of common stock (the "Private Placement" and together with the April 2020 Registered Offering, the "April 2020 Offerings").
+Pursuant to the April 2020 Purchase Agreement, in a concurrent private placement, the Company also issued to the April 2020 Purchasers warrants (the "April 2020 Series C Warrants") to purchase up to 1,715,240 shares of common stock (the "Private Placement" and together with the April 2020 Registered Offering, the "April 2020 Offerings").
 The April 2020 Series C Warrants are exercisable immediately at an exercise price of \$1.62 per share of common stock, subject to adjustment in certain circumstances, and expire on October 17, 2025.
-In connection with the April 2020 Offerings, the Company also issued to Wainwright warrants to purchase an aggregate of 111,491 shares of the Company's common stock ("April 2020 Placement Agent Warrants") which represents a number of shares of common stock equal to 6.5% of the aggregate number of April 2020 Registered Offering, at an exercise price of \$2.1875 per share with a term expiring on April 15, 2025.
+In connection with the April 2020 Offerings, the Company also issued to Wainwright warrants to purchase an aggregate of 111,491 shares of the Company's common stock ("April 2020 Placement Agent Warrants") which represents a number of shares of common stock equal to 6.5% of the aggregate number of April 2020 Shares sold in the April 2020 Registered Offering, at an exercise price of \$2.1875 per share with a term expiring on April 15, 2025.
 The net proceeds to the Company, after deducting Wainwright's placement agent fees and other offering expenses payable by the Company, were approximately \$2.6 million.
 The Company assessed whether the April 2020 Series C Warrants, and the April 2020 Placement Agent Warrants required accounting as derivatives and determined that they were (1) indexed to the Company's own stock and (2) classified in stockholders' equity in accordance with Accounting Standards Codification ("ASC") Topic 815, Derivatives and Hedging.
 As such, the Company concluded that the April 2020 Series C Warrants and the April 2020 Placement Agent Warrants meet the scope exception for determining whether the instruments require accounting as derivatives and accordingly are classified in stockholders' equity.
 The fair value of the April 2020 Series C Warrants was estimated at \$2.1 million, using a Black-Scholes model with the following assumptions: expected volatility of 115.84%, risk free interest rate of 0.40%, expected life of 5.5 years and no dividends.
 The fair value of the April 2020 Placement Agent Warrants was estimated at \$128 thousand, using a Black-Scholes model with the following assumptions: expected volatility of 116.14%, risk free interest rate of 0.36%, expected life of 5 years and no dividends.
-During the year ended December 31, 2020, the Company issued an aggregate proceeds of \$57 thousand.
-During the year ended December 31, 2020 Series C warrants for aggregate proceeds of \$57 thousand.
-During the year ended December 31, 2020 Placement Agent Warrants for as a result of April 2020 Placement Agent Warrants exercise activity.
+During the year ended December 31, 2020, the Company issued an aggregate of 35,000 shares of common stock upon the exercise of certain of the April 2020 Series C warrants for aggregate proceeds of \$57 thousand.
+During the year ended December 31, 2020, the Company did not issue any shares as a result of April 2020 Placement Agent Warrants exercise activity.